Senran Kagura: Peach Beach Splash: Development and release

 Peach Beach Splash was developed by Tamsoft and published by Marvelous, and planned and produced by Kenichiro Takaki, with character designs by Nan Yaegashi and scenario writing by Yukinori Kitajima.
 The game was designed with both newcomers and series fans in mind, with the intention that it should be enjoyable for both.
 New finishing moves similar to those seen in previous Senran Kagura games were implemented, but with the intention of improving them, and with "costume break" scenes added.
 The plot was created to be part of the main story of the series, with the goal of having future Senran Kagura games be built upon the story of Peach Beach Splash.
 Another goal with the game's story was bringing everything from the series together, to establish one single world that everything is part of.
 Takaki said that they were working on creating a large number of costume options that become transparent when wet.

 The game was announced by Famitsu in October 2016, and had gone gold by February 2017.
 It was released for PlayStation 4 on March 16, 2017, in Japan.
 The Japanese release was made available in a standard edition, as well as a limited edition that includes an illustrated box, an artbook, a Blu-ray with the opening animation, the game's soundtrack and five pieces of DLC.
 A more expensive limited edition that also includes a large mousepad depicting the character Yumi was also released.
 North American, European and Australian releases were planned for September 22, 2017.

 The developers said during the development that they were planning to add further characters, costumes and story content to as downloadable content (DLC); Takaki hoped that this would include collaboration content.
 Such DLC was later announced and includes crossover characters from Super Sonico, Hyperdimension Neptunia, Dead or Alive (part of a co-promotion with Dead or Alive Xtreme 3), Ikki Tousen and Valkyrie Drive.
 In May 2017, an update was released, adding a capture-the-flag game mode, a new map, and two new story episodes.
 Another update was released in September 2018 for the Windows version, adding a virtual reality mode.

 On February 16, 2018, Xseed Games announced that Senran Kagura: Peach Beach Splash would be available on Microsoft Windows via Steam on March 7, 2018.
 The PC version has a standard release, and a limited Sexy Soaker edition, which includes various DLC.

 Reception

-The game received "mixed or average" reviews according to the review aggregator Metacritic.
+The game received "mixed or average" reviews according to the review aggregator platform Metacritic.
 Cory Arnold of Destructoid thought that the game "actually looks pretty fun", and that it despite seeming dumb and sexual should be interesting to fans of shooting games due to its unusual water gun gameplay and its sliding mechanic.

 By June 2017, the game had passed 100,000 physical and digital copies sold in Japan.